morningred88/AWS/Account_management_notes.md

 ## AWS Budget

 You set a **monthly** budget amount, either money, usage, saving plan or reservation base as threshold to create a alert.

+### Four types of budgets

+* Cost budget: Money based, either for a specific service or total amount

+* Usage budget: Track the usage for a specific metric, such as EC2:EBS -Snapshot, how many GB per month

+* Saving plan budget: How much you utilize your saving plan

+* Reservation budget: For reserved instances, for EC2, ElastiCache, RDS, Redshift, Elasticsearch